mpruna/prasleas/aboutme.md

 subtitle: Hard to get to know and impossible to forget
 ---

 My name is Mihai.
-I'm interested in technology, and to some exentent art;literature or things tha make the reveal the world from a different perspective.
+I'm interested in technology, and to some extent **art/literature/**.
+I'm interested about things that reveal the world in a different perspective.
+Nothing good come out of complacent.

 ### Technology